haoopeng/CNN-yelp-challenge-2016-sentiment-classification/README.md

 ## Components
 This repository contains the following components:
 * `json-csv.py`</br>This is the data preprocessing script, it converts the `yelp_academic_dataset_review.json` file to a csv file named `review.csv`.
 The reason is that this `json` file is not valid, but each of its row is.
-So we have to process it line by line.
+So we have to process it line by line.</br>
 * `Word2VecUtility.py`</br>It's borrowed from Kaggle's [word2vec tutorial](https://github.com/wendykan/DeepLearningMovies).
-It segments a sentence into a word list or a sentence list.
+It segments a sentence into a word list or a sentence list.</br>
 * `word2vec_model.ipynb`</br>It trains a `word2vec` model on the subset reviews.
 Each word is represented by a 300 dimensional vector.
-The final model was named as `300features_40minwords_10context`.
+The final model was named as `300features_40minwords_10context`.</br>
 * `train_with_word2vec_embedding.ipynb`</br>This file trains a 1D CNN for sentiment classification using `word2vec` embedding. (the embedded data set has a shape of (N, 50, 300), see `Details` section).
 Unfortunately, my machine was not able to finish the training due to memory issue.
-So I turn to use Keras' built-in embedding layer instead.
+So I turn to use Keras' built-in embedding layer instead.</br>
 * `train_keras_embedding.ipynb`</br>It trains a model similar to the previous one.
 The only difference is the embedding layer.
 The architecture of this model is : Embedding layer - Dropout - Convolution1D - MaxPooling1D - Full Connected layer - Dropout - Relu activation - Sigmoid (with binary cross entropy loss).
-It was trained on 319880 samples and validated on 79970 samples (train acc: 0.7791 and val_acc: 0.7761 after 2 epoch training).
+It was trained on 319880 samples and validated on 79970 samples (train acc: 0.7791 and val_acc: 0.7761 after 2 epoch training).</br>
 * `train_multi_class.ipynb`</br>It trains a multi-label classification model with the same architecture on the same subset.
-It achieved ~40% validation accuracy after 1 epoch training.
+It achieved ~40% validation accuracy after 1 epoch training.</br>

 ## Details
 To train CNN models on text data, we need to represent the dataset in 2d matrices (just like traning CNN models on images).
 There are many ways to achieved this purpose, while in this task, I just tried two apporaches -- one is using `word2vec` embedding, while the other is using keras' built-in embedding layer.</br>